chewymole/cfcGenerator/README.md

 6. Path issues:

-   1. If you plan to deploy the /api to a subfolder on your server, review the .env and config.js files.
+   1. If you plan to deploy the /api to a subfolder on your server, review the config.js files.
 These are needed to point to the correct folder that contains the XML/XSL files.
 If you get a blank screen, check this first.
    2. If you deploy to the root folder, just make sure to verify the config.js files are using the correct paths and API url's
    3. If you plan to deploy the /api to a subfolder on your server, review the config.js files.
 These are needed to point to the correct folder that contains the XML/XSL files.
 If you get a blank screen, check this first.
    4. If you deploy to the root folder, just make sure to verify the config.js files are using the correct paths and API url's